MassTransit/MassTransit/doc/source/overview/keyideas.rst

 for the application to poll a message queue or repeated call a framework method in a loop.

-To initiate the calls into your application code, MassTransit creates an abstraction on top of the messaging platform (such as MSMQ or RabbitMQ).
+To initiate the calls into your application code, MassTransit creates an abstraction on top of the messaging platform (such as RabbitMQ).

 Transports
 """"""""""